Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 ### <a name="Disconnecting_link"></a> Disconnecting:

-##### Master Device:
+##### Sender:

-When the master device wants to disconnect, it sends a frame with a [`disconnect command`](#Protocol_Commands_link) to the Slave Device and then disconnects his side of the connection by invalidating all connection relevant values and disconnecting all underlying protocols.
+When the Sender wants to disconnect, it sends a frame with a [`disconnect command`](#Protocol_Commands_link) to the Receiver and then disconnects his side of the connection by invalidating all connection relevant values and disconnecting all underlying protocols.

-##### Slave Device:
+##### Receiver:

-Upon receiving a frame with a [`disconnect command`](#Protocol_Commands_link) inside the frame header, the slave device treats the connection as dead, invalidates all connection relevant values, and disconnects the underlying connection on his side if needed.
+Upon receiving a frame with a [`disconnect command`](#Protocol_Commands_link) inside the frame header, the Receiver treats the connection as dead, invalidates all connection relevant values, and disconnects the underlying connection on his side if needed.
 A final [frame acknowledgement](#Frame_Acknowledgement_Byte_link) is sent to confirm the disconnect.

-When the slave device wants to initiate disconnecting, it can only do so indirectly by stopping to respond to frames with frame acknowledgements or frame errors.
-This causes a time out on the master device.
+When the Receiver wants to initiate disconnecting, it can only do so indirectly by stopping to respond to frames with frame acknowledgements or frame errors.
+This causes a time out on the Sender.

 [Fig. 1_disconnect_en] (Overview of the disconnection process)